integr8ly/application-monitoring-operator/README.md

 The Grafana operator reconciles this resource into a dashboard.
 An example GrafanaDashboard can be seen in the example app [template](https://github.com/david-martin/example-prometheus-nodejs/blob/d647b83116519b650e00401f04c8868280c47778/template.yaml#L112-L734)

+# Prerequisites

+The Prometheus and Grafana Images are pulled from the new `registry.redhat.io` which requires authentication.
+Make sure to follow the official [documentation](https://docs.openshift.com/container-platform/3.11/install_config/configuring_red_hat_registry.html) to create a service account and download the credentials secret.

 # Installation